 Even though you are busy with your delicious newborn baby, taking time out to do some early postnatal exercises will help your recovery:

-- Just carrying a baby for 9 months stretches and weakens the pelvic floor muscles underneath.
-A vaginal delivery further strains the muscles and you may have had cuts or tears in the muscle too.
-Gentle pelvic floor exercises promote blood flow, reduce swelling and get the healing process off to a great start.
+- Gentle pelvic floor exercises promote blood flow, reduce swelling and get the healing process off to a great start.

 FREE INFORMATION BOOKLET

-My professional organisation POGP has developed a fabulous information booklet with all the information you need:
+My professional organisation POGP has developed a fabulous information booklet with the essential advice & exercises after delivery:

 This free booklet has clear guidance and advice for the early days after your birth.
 You can download a free pdf of “Fit for the Future” here.

-The booklet includes pictures of rest, changing & feeding positions, getting in & out of bed, and bowel emptying.
+You will find pictures of rest, changing & feeding positions, getting in & out of bed, and bowel emptying.
 Specific advice for after a caesarean.
-Detailed pelvic floor exercises, also starting and progressing your abdominal exercises.
+Also detailed pelvic floor exercises, as well as starting and progressing your abdominal exercises.